simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_search_catalog.rst.txt

 **Example 2:**

-Returns a list of Nitrite measurements during the Falkor cruise, if exists.
+Returns a list of nitrite measurements during the Falkor cruise, if exists.

 .. code-block:: python